neurlang/classifier/README.md

 If you are annoyed by Backtracking printed too often, then increase the Printer

+##R elated algorithms

+* Locality Sensitive Hashing (LSH): LSH is a technique used for solving the approximate or exact Near Neighbor Search problem in high-dimensional spaces.
+It's often employed in binary classification tasks, where it can be used to efficiently find similar items or data points.
+* Logistic Regression: Despite its name, logistic regression is a linear model for binary classification.
+It models the probability that a given sample belongs to a particular class using the logistic function.
+* Support Vector Machines (SVM): SVM is a powerful algorithm for binary classification that finds the hyperplane that best separates the classes while maximizing the margin between them.
+It can handle both linear and non-linear classification tasks through the use of different kernel functions.
+* Decision Trees: Decision trees recursively split the feature space into regions, with each region corresponding to a specific class label.
+These splits are chosen to maximize the information gain or minimize impurity at each step.
+* Random Forests: A random forest is an ensemble method that constructs multiple decision trees during training and outputs the mode of the classes (classification) or mean prediction (regression) of the individual trees.
+* Gradient Boosting Machines (GBM): GBM builds an ensemble of weak learners (typically decision trees) sequentially, with each new learner focusing on the mistakes of the previous ones.
+It combines their predictions to produce a strong predictive model.
+* K-Nearest Neighbors (KNN): KNN is a non-parametric method that classifies a sample based on the majority class among its k nearest neighbors in the feature space.
+It's simple but can be computationally expensive, especially with large datasets.
+* Neural Networks: Neural networks, particularly deep learning models, have gained popularity for binary classification tasks due to their ability to automatically learn complex patterns from data.
+Common architectures include feedforward neural networks, convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
+* Naive Bayes: Naive Bayes classifiers are based on Bayes' theorem and assume that the features are conditionally independent given the class label.
+Despite their simplicity and the "naive" assumption, they often perform well in practice, especially with text classification tasks.
+* Adaptive Boosting (AdaBoost): AdaBoost is another ensemble method that combines multiple weak classifiers (often decision trees) to create a strong classifier.
+It iteratively adjusts the weights of misclassified samples to focus on the difficult cases.

 ## License

 Apache 2.0 or Public Domain at your option